ccxxj/webserver/docs/coding_standards.md

 - publics or privates are on top?
 - ifndef or pragma?
 - the order of including libraries? <vector> first then "ConfigParser.hpp"
+- tabs or space before attribute/method name? also indentation?